 Do you ever find your children standing looking over your shoulder, anxious to see what you’re doing?
 Mine are always quietly watching and absorbing.
-They observe carefully and they think deeply, and then they come to the assumption that anything I can do, they can do too.
+They observe carefully and they think deeply, and then they come to the conclusion that anything I can do, they can do too.
 In fact, they assume that anything I can do, they can do even better than me.
 And before I know it, they’ve worked out exactly how to do what I’m currently involved with.
 Soon I’m no longer the only knitter, writer, photographer, cook… or blogger in the family.

 Blogger?
 Yes, my four youngest daughters are bloggers.
 Somehow we’ve turned into a family of bloggers with a multitude of blogs.
 There we sit, each at our own computer, thinking and writing and editing, and writing some more.
 Eventually, ‘Publish’ is pressed and then there is anticipation and excitement.